Webhooks

 Creating a simple Webhook consumer

-You might consider using something like Netlify Functions, which provides a straightforward way of deploying simple HTTP(S) endpoints: https://www.netlify.com/blog/2018/09/13/how-to-run-express.js-apps-with-netlify-functions/.
+You might consider using something like Netlify Functions, Vercel Functions, or Cloudflare Workers, which provide a straightforward way of deploying simple HTTP(S) endpoints.

-Keeping the requirements in mind, a simple but workable Node.js/Express (v4) webhook consumer might look something like this:
+Deploying a simple webhook consumer on Netlify might look something like this:

 // Verify signature